SwapnilGotsurve/weather/README.md

 - **Location Services** : Auto-detects the user’s location for displaying local weather information.
 - **Responsive for Mobile and Laptop**: You can use on smartphones and computer screens.

-3. Technologies Used
+## 3. Technologies Used
-•	Figma : Figma for UI/UX prototyping and design .
+-**Figma** : Figma for UI/UX prototyping and design .
-•	HTML: HTML is used for structuring the webpage.
+-**HTML** : HTML is used for structuring the webpage.
 Used the Images for make more understanding.
-•	CSS: CSS is used for added for styling the webpage.
+-**CSS** : CSS is used for added for styling the webpage.
 Also one of main role in responsiveness for all devices like smartphone, tabs, laptop and PC.
 It makes beautiful font styling and proper interactive color pallet.
 Added images as icons .
-•	JavaScript: JavaScript is used for logical part like fetching the element’s from HTML to JS.
+-**JavaScript** : JavaScript is used for logical part like fetching the element’s from HTML to JS.
 Also JS is used for fetching weather data and interactivity.
 Integrating with public weather API with JS.
-•	GitHub: GitHub is used for deploying the project to anyone can preview the project.
+-**GitHub** : GitHub is used for deploying the project to anyone can preview the project.

 4. Features
 •	Fetch correct data about weather data.
 •	Real-time temperature, humidity, wind speed, and forecast updates